SophieDufrane/PP1_My_Website/README.md

 ![Contact](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_contact.png)

+### Other tools used:
+- The footer icons and the Menu icon on the navbar were taken from **Font Awesome**.
+- The fonts Abel and Montserrat were taken from **Google Fonts**.

 ### Features left to implement:

 As this is too early to display many projects, I've only added one (this Website).

-The other images come from Freepik and have the same link as the Project #1 for now.
+The other images are not linked to other website pages, they are just visuals and will be replaced by real projects in the future.

 ## Testing:

-I've tested the website on Chrome and Firefox, I also used Chrome developer tools to check responsiveness.
+- I've tested the website on Chrome and Firefox, I also used Chrome developer tools to check responsiveness.

-I have used a mobile and different devises to see how the website looks like on different screen sizes.
+- I have used a mobile and different devises to see how the website looks like on different screen sizes.

-I have tested the form and check if all the required fields are set-up correctly.
+- I have tested the form and check if all the required fields are set-up correctly.

-I have clicked on all footer icones to see if the correct pages open in a new tab.
+- I have clicked on all footer icones to see if the correct pages open in a new tab.
 Same with the Menu, and buttons.

-I confirmed that the Website and its functionnalities are working on all devises tested.
+- I confirmed that the Website and its functionnalities are working on all devises tested.

 ### Validator testing:

 - HTML
-  - Home page: Document checking completed.
+Document checking completed.
 No errors or warnings to show.

-  - Portfolio page: Document checking completed.
-No errors or warnings to show.

-  - Contact page: Document checking completed.
-No errors or warnings to show.

 ![Checkup HTML](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_home_html_check.png)

 - CSS
-  - No errors were found when passing through the official CSS W3C Jigsaw.
+No errors were found when passing through the official CSS W3C Jigsaw.

 ![Checkup CSS](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_css_check.png)